mwi33/Notes/Courses/MS-102/Microsoft 365 - Enterprise Administrator Expert/MS-102 Configure your Microsoft 365 tenant/MS-102 Manage users, licenses and mail contacts in MS-365.md

 Only members of the 'MS 365 Global Admin' and 'User Management' can assign or remove licenses from users.

 **Warning**
-When and administrartor removes a license from a user, the system deletes any service data that is associated with that user.
+When and administrator removes a license from a user, the system deletes any service data that is associated with that user.
 You then have a 30 day grace period to recover that data.
 After this grace period the data is unrecoverable.

 ### Viewing user license information

 The MS 365 admin centre provides acces to license and user information.
 Admins can view this information through both the billiing and users drop downs.
+Various filters can be used to refine the displayed information, for example to show unlicensed users.

-### Assigning liceses
+### Assigning licenses

+Administrators can use either the MS 365 admin centre or PowerShell to assign a license to a user.
+Administrators can undertake bulk user maintenance using the MS 365 admin centre.

+From within the MS 365 admin centre select:

+Users -> Active User -> (select the relevant user) -> from the menu (ellipses) select Manage product licenses.

 Administrators can assign licenses through either the MS 365 admin centre or through PowerShell.

-## Using microsoft graph PowerShell to manage user licenes
+## Using Microsoft graph PowerShell to manage user licenes

 Administrators must assign a location to user accounts.
 The system requires a location when you create a new user in MS 365 admin centre.
 By default, accounts syncronised from and organistion's on-premise Active Directory Domain Services don't have any location data.
 Consequently, location data can be created from either: